Praqma/Praqmatic-Automated-Changelog/README.md

 ```
 class PACTask
   def initialize(task_id = nil)
+    #Lookup key for task management system
     @task_id = task_id
+    #Commits tied to this task
     @commit_collection = PACCommitCollection.new
+    #Data from task management systems(s)
     @attributes = { }
+    #Key that determines which system(s) we need to look in for data
     @applies_to = Set.new
+    #Assigned label.
+Used in templates so that you can group your tasks using labels.
     @label = Set.new
   end
 end